vite-pwa/vite-plugin-pwa/docs/guide/inject-manifest.md

 ## Custom Service worker

-We recommend use [Workbox](https://developers.google.com/web/tools/workbox) to build your service worker, you will need to include `workbox-*` dependencies as `dev dependencies` to your project.
+We recommend you to use [Workbox](https://developers.google.com/web/tools/workbox) to build your service worker instead using `importScripts`, you will need to include `workbox-*` dependencies as `dev dependencies` to your project.

 ### Plugin Configuration